barumau/pandunia/english/109_jumla.md

 – I'm not you.

-### With adjective subject
+### With adjective or verb subject

-The same rule applies also for two adjectives.
+The same rule applies also for two adjectives, or a verb and an adjective.

 **jovan si sundar.**
 – Young is beautiful.
 **nove no puran.**
 – New is not old.

-### With verb subject

-A verb can't be subject as such.
-So the verb is first, use **de** to start a comment about the verb.

-**cante si bon.**
+**chante si bon.**
 – Singing is good.
-(Singing is good.)

-## Active Sentences
+## Action Sentences

-An active sentence is a sentence where the subject does the action denoted by the verb to the object.
-The focus is on the subject as the active participant.
-The correct word order is subject-verb-object (SVO).

-The following sentences are in SVO order.
+A predicate can also be a verb.
+In this case, there may be objects as well as the subject.
+These come after the predicate.

+**mi marche.**
+– I walk.
-**mi yam di apel.**
+**tu yam yo apel.**
-– I eat some apples.
+– You eat some apples.
-**mi vide tu.**
-– I see you.

-## Passive Sentences
+**mimen dona ya pesa.**
+– We give her money.

+Normally, the order of the subject and objects is not important.
+It can change based on emphasis.

+**a fuku ye gan.**
+– The clothes dry.
+**a sol ye gan a fuku.**
+– The sun dries the clothes.
+**a fuku ye gan a sol.**
+– It is the clothes the sun dries.

+To clarify the order or to add other objects, the auxiliary verbs **fa** and **be** are used.
-In the passive voice the focus of the sentence is on a subject that is a passive recipient that undergoes the action.
+**fa** indicates that the subject is the agent or doer of the action, and **be** indicates that the subject is the patient, or receiver.
-So the recipient is the subject of the sentence.
-Often the agent is not mentioned at all.

-In Pandunia, the passive voice is expressed with the particle **be**.

-**tu be vide.**
-– You are seen.
-**musike be audi.**
-– Music is heard.
-**pan be bake.**
-– Bread is baked.
-**kope be parce.**
-– The cup is broken.

-The agent can be mentioned after the verb with or without the preposition **de**.

-**tu be vide de mi.** - You are seen by me.
+**mi fa salam mi su doste.**
+– I greet my friend.
+**mi be salam mi su doste.**
-**mi be vide de tu.** - I am seen by you.
+– I am greeted by my friend.
+**ma fa mi salam mi su doste.**
+– Father makes me greet my friend.

 ## Pivot structure